-NO Go to Chapter 4, "MAP 0020: Problem Determination Procedure," on page 25.
+NO Go to Chapter 4, "MAP 0020: Problem determination procedure," on page 25.

-YES Go to "Step 4.
-Checking for the Correct Resources" on page 125.
+YES Go to "Step 4."

 Step 4.
 Checking for the Correct Resources

 Use the Display or Change System Configuration or VPD service aid to check the resources that are present (memory, SCSI devices, adapters, diskette drives, disk drives, and input devices).